AImissq/r-bot/README.md

 make sure your file explorer has "show hidden" enabled if you can't see the .env file

-edit the index.js file for subreddit/trigger keyword/bot response
+edit the spp.js file for subreddit/trigger keyword/bot response

-Finally run "node index.js" (without quotes) from a console session launched from within the repo
+Finally run "node app.js" (without quotes) from a console session launched from within the repo

-working with node v 10.11.0 on r/chatbots.
+working OK with node v 10.11.0 on r/testingground4bots.
 Users implementing new accts may have probs with rate limits - build some Karma!

 that's it!